-CHD is caused by a condition called atheroschlerosis, which is the build-up of a fatty substance called atheroma on the walls of the coronary arteries.
-The coronary arteries supply your heart with oxygen-rich blood, so if the build-up of atheroma becomes too severe, it can prevent your heart from receiving the oxygenated blood it needs.
+CHD is caused by a process called atheroschlerosis.
+This refers to the build-up of a fatty substance called atheroma on the inner walls of the coronary arteries.
+The coronary arteries supply your heart with oxygen-rich blood.
+Therefore, if too much atheroma builds up in the arteries, they can become very narrow and this will prevent your heart from receiving the oxygenated blood it needs.

-- Heart Failure – a weakening of the heart that prevents it from pumping blood around the body effectively.
-It can occur gradually or suddenly, and can lead to a build-up of fluid in the lungs, making it hard to breath.
+- Heart Failure – a weakening of the heart that prevents it from effectively pumping blood around the body.
+It can occur gradually or suddenly.
+Heart failure cannot usually be cured but it can be managed for many years with proper treatment.

 - Physical inactivity

 On the other hand, there are some factors which are out of our control.
 For example, men are more likely than women to suffer from coronary heart disease.
 If you have a family history of CHD, you are more likely to develop it yourself.
 Your chances of developing CHD also increase with age: you are more likely to experience symptoms of heart disease over the age of 50.